 You can set up workflows to run via emails received in your inbox.
 When editing a workflow, click on the + icon above your task list on the left and select Email from the list of triggers.
 Then click on Email, turn on the toggle for Run via Email and copy the URL.

 Once you have copied the URL, head to your inbox and draft your email as usual.
 In the To field, paste the URL you copied earlier.
 Sending an email to that address would run the workflow for you.

 You can set up workflow runs to be scheduled on a daily, weekly, monthly, or yearly basis, or to run once at a given date or time.

 Start in your Library and click “Scheduled” from the left-hand menu.

 Learn more about scheduling workflow runs.

-Multiple workflow runs can be created at once, by using a CSV File.
+Multiple workflow runs can be run at once, and form fields within your workflow populated at the same time, by using a CSV File.